-Over the past 20+ years, we have helped over 1,000 entrepreneurs create business plans to start and grow their food truck businesses.
+Over the past 20+ years, we have helped over 1,000 entrepreneurs create business plans to start and grow their food trucks.
 On this page, we will first give you some background information with regards to the importance of business planning.
 We will then go through a business plan for a food truck business step-by-step so you can create your plan today.

 What is a Food Truck Business Plan?